matrix-org/matrix-spec-proposals/attic/v1_registration_login.rst

     "email": "<email address>"
   }

-After validating the email address, the home server MUST send an email containing an authentication code and return::
+After validating the email address, the homeserver MUST send an email containing an authentication code and return::

   {